thisjustin123/appdev-plans/LOGIN_FLOW.md

 val state = _state.asStateFlow()
 ```

 Here, `state` is a `StateFlow<ProfileState>` that the UI can read from to decide what information to show.
+We have both `_state` and `state` for encapsulation to make the state read-only for the UI.

 ## 1.2.
 Write the UI, using your VM code.